- Off road parking

 This atmospheric hideaway is served by stunning views of the Langdale Pikes and is close to a number of walks and cycle-trails.

 The living accommodation has been designed in an open-plan style and there is a well-equipped kitchen although, should you decide to have an evening out, the local pub is only a mile away.

 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, shower over, basin & WC.
-Open plan living area with fitted kitchen, dining area & sitting area with woodburning stove.
+Bathroom with bath, shower over, basin and WC.
+Open-plan living area with fitted kitchen, dining area & sitting area with woodburning stove.
 Entrance porch.

-- Electric oven & hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with basic Satellite, DVD, radio/CD, small library of books
+- Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with basic Satellite, DVD, radio/CD, small library of books

 - Rear patio with furniture

 - Shops and swimming pool 3 miles, pub 1 mile

 - Note: Property is situated on a working sheep farm

 - Note: Property is suitable for a maximum of 4 people including infants

 - Note: Owner runs a B&B next to property, which sleeps up to 4 people